Rachel Roberts is one of Europe’s leading violists and performs internationally as a soloist and chamber musician.

-Building on their original, highly successful collaboration at Wigmore Hall in 2018, Rachel recently joined Christian Tetzlaff, Florian Donderer, Marie Elisabeth Hecker and Tanja Tetzlaff in Germany, to record and perform Schubert’s String Quintet in C major, D. 956, alongside ‘Schwanengesang’ with Julian Prégardien and Martin Helmchen.
+Building on their highly successful collaboration at Wigmore Hall, in 2021 Rachel joined Christian Tetzlaff, Florian Donderer, Marie Elisabeth Hecker and Tanja Tetzlaff in Germany, to record and perform Schubert’s String Quintet in C major, D. 956.
+The resulting disc was released on the Alpha Classics label to critical acclaim.

 “… Roberts’ beautifully expressive tone … offering countless felicities of phrasing … powerful and projecting…” The Strad Magazine